-The F/W 18 runways proved the '80s are back, and if the return of the decade is anything like the '90s have been this past year, the resurgence of trends from this time are only just starting to gain steam.
+The runways are always nodding to the festive time that was the '80s, and if the return of the decade is anything like the '90s have been, the resurgence of trends from this time are only just starting to gain steam.
 While the runways are definitely a place I get forward-thinking inspiration from, I decided when it came to the '80s fashion trend, I was going to go back to the queen of fashion during her time—my mother.
 She and my aunt were called "the Vogue sisters" back in high school, so I guess I have to give them a little credit.

 My mom and aunt with matching perms and wild jumpsuits.